 To have credits transferred which were earned through UMUC, each student must obtain authoritative guidance from the destination institution (including other institutions in the University System of Maryland).
 Only the destination institution can answer specific questions about its own residency and degree requirements or about the applicability of UMUC courses to its curricula.
 Specific policies dealing with transfer students may be found in Appendix B and in Appendix C of this Catalog.

 WRITING STANDARDS

-Students should understand that the quality of their writing will affect their grade point average.
-It is UMUC policy that all courses, with the possible exception of mathematics courses, should involve some form of written work.
+It is UMUC policy that all courses, with the possible exception of mathematics courses, should involve some form of written work, and that writing standards should be uniform across the curriculum.